the person by whom an application is made.

 DfE / the Department

-A national of the European Economic Area (EEA) state or Switzerland.
-The EEA states are the 28 member states of the European Union (Austria, Belgium, Bulgaria, Croatia, Czech Republic, Cyprus, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Republic of Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, the Netherlands, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden, the United Kingdom, Norway, Liechtenstein and Iceland.
-Although Switzerland is not an EU or EEA member state but is part of the single market, therefore Swiss nationals have the same rights to live and work in the Isle of Man as EEA nationals.
+The EEA states are the 28 member states of the European Union (Austria, Belgium, Bulgaria, Croatia, Republic of Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden and the United Kingdom) and also Iceland, Liechtenstein and Norway.
+Switzerland is not an EU or EEA member state but is part of the single market, therefore Swiss nationals have the same rights to live and work in the Isle of Man as EEA nationals.

 A holding company and its subsidiaries (within the meaning of the Companies Act 1974)